-Mr. Leung Chi Kin ("Mr. Leung"), aged 71, has been an independent non-executive Director since 26 September 2013.
-He is also the chairman of the Remuneration Committee and the Nomination Committee and a member of the audit committee ("Audit Committee") of the Board.
+Mr. Leung Chi Kin ("Mr. Leung"), aged 72, has been an independent non-executive Director since 26 September 2013.
+He is also the chairman of the remuneration committee ("Remuneration Committee") and the nomination committee ("Nomination Committee") and a member of the audit committee ("Audit Committee") of the Board.
 Mr. Leung was an elected member of the Shatin District Council in Hong Kong from 1994 to 2011.
 Mr. Leung was also awarded a Medal of Honour by the Government of Hong Kong.
 Mr. Leung was an independent non-executive director of Hanergy Thin Film Power Group Limited (formerly known as Hanergy Solar Group Limited and Apollo Solar Energy Technology Holdings Limited) (stock code: 566) during the period from 1 May 2008 to 25 November 2009 and Silk Road Energy Services Group Limited (formerly known as China Natural Investment Company Limited) (stock code: 8250) during the period from 27 November 2009 to 26 November 2012, the issued shares of which are listed on the Main Board of the Stock Exchange and GEM, respectively.
-Mr. Leung would serve as an independent non-executive Director for a term of two years commencing on 1 October 2019 and is subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Byelaws.
+Mr. Leung would serve as an independent non-executive Director for a term of two years commencing on 1 October 2021 and is subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Bye-laws.

-Ms. Li Sin Ming, Ivy ("Ms. Li"), aged 45, has been an independent non-executive Director since 20 June 2017.
+Ms. Li Sin Ming, Ivy ("Ms. Li"), aged 46, has been an independent non-executive Director since 20 June 2017.
 She is also the chairman of the Audit Committee and a member of the Remuneration Committee and the Nomination Committee.
 She holds a Bachelor's Degree of Business Administration (Honours) in Accounting from the Hong Kong Baptist University.
 Ms. Li is a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants and a fellow of the Association of Chartered Certified Accountants.
-Ms. Li has over 23 years of accounting and auditing experience.
+Ms. Li has over 24 years of accounting and auditing experience.
 Ms. Li worked in various audit firms and the finance department of several companies.
-Ms. Li would serve as an independent non-executive Director for a term of two years commencing on 20 June 2019 and is subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Bye-laws.
+Ms. Li would serve as an independent non-executive Director for a term of two years commencing on 20 June 2021 and is subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Bye-laws.

-Mr. Sy Lai Yin, Sunny ("Mr. Sy"), aged 40, has been an independent non-executive Director since 24 September 2018.
+Mr. Sy Lai Yin, Sunny ("Mr. Sy"), aged 41, has been an independent non-executive Director since 24 September 2018.
 He is also a member of the Audit Committee, the Remuneration Committee, the Nomination Committee and the Corporate Governance Committee.
 He graduated from Washington University with a Bachelor's Degree of Science in Business Administration.
 He was awarded a degree of Master of Science in Business Administration by Washington University in December 2001.
 He has over five years of experience in accounting and auditing with an international accountancy and professional services firm.
 Mr. Sy has also been a director of Bradbury Securities Limited, a corporation licensed to carry on Type 1 (dealing in securities) and Type 4 (advising on securities) regulated activities under the SFO since 2008.
+Mr. Sy Lai Yin, Sunny was appointed as an independent non-executive director, a member of the remuneration committee and a member and the chairman of the audit committee of the board of directors of Chen Lin Education Group Holdings Limited (stock code: 1593) with effect from 7 July 2021.
 Mr. Sy would serve as an independent non-executive Director for a term of two years commencing on 24 September 2020 and is subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Bye-laws.